tungtokyo1108/FVS_decoder/README.md

 # FVSdecoder: A new approach to identify a important group of brain region from fMRI databases

 ## Publication
-Dang, T., Fermin, A. S., & Machizawa, M. G. (2022).
-The forward variable selection based optimized decoding toolbox for neuroimaging data. bioRxiv. https://doi.org/10.1101/2022.12.25.521906
+Dang, T., Fermin, A. S., & Machizawa, M. G. (2022). oFVSD: A Python package of optimized forward variable selection decoder for high-dimensional neuroimaging data. bioRxiv. https://doi.org/10.1101/2022.12.25.521906

 ## The workflow of the algorithm